 A building that does not fit the building dispositions generally found in the transects.
-Examples of buildings that fit within the specialized building are civic buildings, schools, churches, and/or amenity centers.
+Examples of buildings that fit within the specialized building are civic ings that it within the spectaneed buildings are civil buildings, schools, churches, and/or amenity centers.
 Approval of building disposition for the special district will occur with site plan approval.
 Determination of the building disposition will be made by whether or not the building is in keeping with the proposed specialized use, the context of the lot and the goals and objectives of the City of McKinney Comprehensive Plan and Zoning Ordinance.
 A proposed building's disposition may be denied if the site plan is found to not be in keeping with these.